Data science – a universally recognizable term that is in desperate need of dissemination.

 In fact, because no one definition fits the bill seamlessly, it is up to those who do data science to define it.

-Recognising the need for a clear-cut explanation of data science, the 365 Data Science Team designed the What-Where-Who infographic.
+Recognizing the need for a clear-cut explanation of data science, the 365 Data Science Team designed the What-Where-Who infographic.
 We define the key processes in data science and disseminate the field.
 Here is our interpretation of data science.

 Of course, this might look like a lot of overwhelming information, but it really isn’t.
 In this article, we will take data science apart and we will build it back up to a coherent and manageable concept.
 Bear with us!